Juhani T. Linnainmaa

 Stock market participation is monotonically related to IQ, controlling for wealth, income, age, and other demographic and occupational information.
 The high correlation between IQ, measured early in adult life, and participation, exists even among the affluent.
 Supplemental data from siblings, studied with an instrumental variables approach and regressions that control for family effects, demonstrate that IQ’s influence on participation extends to females and does not arise from omitted familial and non-familial variables.
 High-IQ investors are more likely to hold mutual funds and larger numbers of stocks, experience lower risk, and earn higher Sharpe ratios.
 We discuss implications for policy and finance research.

-Featured in Bloomberg Businessweek ("Smart Money Owns More Equities Says IQ Study of Who Buys Stocks," January 19, 2012) and New York Times ("What High-I.Q.
+Media: Featured in Bloomberg Businessweek ("Smart Money Owns More Equities Says IQ Study of Who Buys Stocks," January 19, 2012) and New York Times ("What High-I.Q.
 Investors Do Differently," February 26, 2012)

 Award: One of five papers awarded the "best finance papers of 2011" award by the Foundation for the Advancement of Finnish Securities Market.